ethereum/ethereum-org/views/content/geth.md

     personal.newAccount("Write here a good, randomly generated, passphrase!")

 **Note: Pick up a good passphrase and write it down.
 If you lose the passphrase you used to encrypt your account, you will not be able to access that account.
 Repeat: There are no safety nets.
 It is NOT possible to access your account without a valid passphrase and there is no "forgot my password" option here.
-See: https://xkcd.com/936/ for details**
+See [this XKCD](https://xkcd.com/936/) for details**

 **DO NOT FORGET YOUR PASSPHRASE! **